davidjesusacu/davidjesusacu.github.io/_posts/2016-12-26-transfer-learning-torch7.md

 ```
 That's all!!!!!

-We have now, our powerful image classifier with just a few lines of code.
+We have our powerful image classifier with just a few lines of code.

 Note that, since we use the fb.resnet.torch implementation as a black-box, you can easily change the Deep CNN to whatever you like.
 This is the reason why we loaded the extracted features from an external file.